kojosimtema/students-management-system-api/README.md

 - Once logged in, a student can view all available courses to enroll for, he or she can view all the course enrolled under as well as the grades for each course
 - Students can also view thier basic details or information, request for a password change if forgotten, and also be able to change thier passwords.
 - All other routes except enrolling for a course can be accessed by an Administrator.
-- However, a user who is not an administrator has some restrictions like updating and deleting a student or course.
+- However, a user who is not an administrator has some restrictions like deleting a student or course.
 - This application also enables the user to retrieve all students and all courses.
 One can also view a student by his or her ID and also view a course by its code
 - You can also view all the students enrolled for a particular course as well as all the courses a particular student has enrolled for
 - All the grades of each student for a particular course can also be retrieved.
 A student can also retrieve all the grades for all the courses they have enrolled for